epiphone/json-schema-type-mapper/README.md

 }
 ```

 Now `user`'s type resolves to `{ id: number; name?: string }`.
+We get automatic conversion from JSON Schema to TypeScript, all by leveraging the type system.

 Compared to code generation, this method has a number of [limitations](#Unsupported) resulting from the type system's limitations.
-We get pretty far however, which in itself is testament to the impressive capabilities of TypeScript's type system.
+We get pretty far though, which in itself is testament to the impressive capabilities of TypeScript's type system.

 For a thorough list of supported features and examples check [the test file](./index.test-d.ts).